iamtienng/idol-recognition-system/README.md

 * In Client Application, you can recognize an Idol by an URL, see what you found, delete history and your profile.

 ### Credits
-- The Goods Delivery is a full-stack project built with MEAN Stack architecture developed by Tien Nguyen.
+- The Idol Recognition System is a full-stack project built with Spring and Swing developed by Tien Nguyen.
 - Initial concept and development was done by Tien Nguyen.